Deep dive into document chunking approaches for RAG: fixed-size, semantic, recursive, and their impact on retrieval quality.

 | Easy to index | May split related content |

 Instead of slicing text at arbitrary token boundaries, recursive text splitting attempts to respect the natural linguistic structure of the document.
-This technique, popularized by libraries like LangChain[2], uses a hierarchy of separators to find the most logical place to break a chunk.
-By prioritizing larger semantic units like paragraphs over smaller ones like sentences, it preserves the author's original flow of thought.
+This technique, widely adopted by libraries like LangChain[3], uses a hierarchy of separators to find the most logical place to break a chunk.
+By prioritizing larger semantic units like paragraphs over smaller ones like sentences, this method preserves the author's original flow of thought.

 When a document is passed into a recursive splitter, the algorithm first tries to divide the text using the highest-level separator (typically double newlines, which indicate paragraph breaks).
 If the resulting pieces are smaller than the target chunk size, they are kept as-is.
 However, if a paragraph is still too large, the algorithm recursively applies the next separator in the hierarchy (such as single newlines or period-space combinations) to that specific piece.

-This approach gracefully degrades.
-It will only split a sentence in half if the sentence itself exceeds the maximum chunk size, which is rare.
-As a result, the chunks fed into your embedding model are much more likely to be complete, coherent thoughts, which directly improves the quality of the resulting vector and the accuracy of downstream retrieval.
+This approach falls back gradually.
+It only splits a sentence in half if the sentence itself exceeds the maximum chunk size, which is rare.
+As a result, the chunks fed into the embedding model are much more likely to be complete, coherent thoughts.
+This directly improves the quality of the resulting vector and the accuracy of downstream retrieval.

 python1from langchain.text_splitter import RecursiveCharacterTextSplitter 2 3# Splits first by double newlines (paragraphs), then single newlines, then sentences 4splitter = RecursiveCharacterTextSplitter( 5 chunk_size=512, 6 chunk_overlap=50, 7 separators=["\n\n", "\n", ". ", ", ", " ", ""], 8)

-Group sentences by semantic similarity, a method explored extensively by Kamradt[3].
+This method groups sentences by semantic similarity, a technique explored extensively by Kamradt[4].
 Standard text splitters are blind to topic transitions.
 They might split a chunk exactly where the author transitions from describing a problem to proposing the solution, effectively separating the context from the answer.
 Semantic chunking solves this by treating the document as a continuous stream of semantic meaning.

 The algorithm works by moving a sliding window over the document, embedding each sentence individually using a lightweight embedding model.
 It then calculates the cosine similarity between adjacent sentences.
 When the similarity drops below a predefined threshold, the algorithm detects a "semantic shift" (a change in topic) and places a chunk boundary there.